 - How long is the offer?
 Every card on the market nowadays usually charges a transfer fee of 3-5%.
 So to get the most bang for your buck, you need to get the absolute longest 0% APR offers.

 Not only is this the longest 0% offer for balance transfers, but the card also has an awesome rewards program so even after you pay it off you will actually want to keep it around.
-You'll be happy to hear that Discover uses 100% U.S. based call centers so their customer service is top notch.
-There's no annual fee.
+Discover uses 100% U.S. based call centers so their customer service is top notch.
+There's no annual fee. *Click "Apply" to see rates, rewards, and free FICO® Credit Score terms and other info.

 - 0% intro APR* for 18 months on balance transfers and 6 months for purchases.
 Then the variable APR applies which is currently 10.99% to 22.99% *Click apply for terms & conditions